dotnet/AspNetCore.Docs/aspnetcore/fundamentals/error-handling.md

 ## Server exception handling

-In addition to the exception handling logic in your app, the [HTTP server implementation](xref:fundamentals/servers/index) can handle some exceptions.
-If the server catches an exception before response headers are sent, the server sends a *500 - Internal Server Error* response without a response body.
+In addition to the exception handling logic in an app, the [HTTP server implementation](xref:fundamentals/servers/index) can handle some exceptions.
+If the server catches an exception before response headers are sent, the server sends a `500 - Internal Server Error` response without a response body.
 If the server catches an exception after response headers are sent, the server closes the connection.
-Requests that aren't handled by your app are handled by the server.
+Requests that aren't handled by the app are handled by the server.
 Any exception that occurs when the server is handling the request is handled by the server's exception handling.
 The app's custom error pages, exception handling middleware, and filters don't affect this behavior.

 ## Startup exception handling